Skip to main content Go to Site Map

 Share:

-Course: BA (Hons) Visual Communcation (now Communication Design and Strategy)
+Course: BA (Hons) Visual Communication (now BA (Hons) Communication Design and Strategy)

 I was a really, really proactive student.
 My work was average, I was bang in the middle of the class, but in the time I wasn't doing work, I was concentrating on meeting as many people in the industry as possible – people that I still know today.